UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 conversation history.
 The message list represents the full context of a multi-turn dialogue, typically between a "user" and the LLM "assistant".
-The entire conversation history (the `messages` list) must be included with each request, otherwise the LLM won't "remember" the full context of the conversation.
+The entire conversation history (the `messages` list) must be included with each request.
+This is how the LLM "remembers" the full context of the conversation.

 Messages are json objects (Python dicts) with `role` and `content` keys: